minetest/minetest/doc/texture_packs.md

 ### `texture_pack.conf`
 A key-value config file with the following keys:

+* `name`: The texture pack name.
+Allows Minetest to determine the texture pack name even if the folder is wrongly named.
 * `title` - human readable title
 * `description` - short description, shown in the content tab
+* `author`: The author's ContentDB username.
+* `textdomain`: Textdomain used to translate title and description.
+Defaults to the texture pack name.
+  See [Translating content meta].

 ### `description.txt`
 **Deprecated**, you should use texture_pack.conf instead.